story-ai/story-ai.github.io/english-literature.md

       text:
         - >-
-          Story’s GCSE English Literature courses are completely aligned to the essential subject content, each topic (reading comprehension and reading critically, writing) has been broken down into smaller nuggets of learning.
+          Story’s GCSE English Literature courses are completely aligned to the essential subject content, each topic (Reading comprehension and reading critically, Writing) has been broken down into smaller nuggets of learning.
 We think of these nuggets as bite-sized pieces of learning.
       image: